IonAuth/IonAuth/README.md

 ###The next future of authentication
 by [Ben Edmunds](http://benedmunds.com)

 Introducing the new, framework agnostic, PSR compliant Ion Auth.

 This version attempts to maintain Backwards Compatibility whenever possible, while also adding flexibility and new features.

-##Documentation
+## Documentation
 Will be thorough and awesome.

-##Installation
+## Installation
 Will be done via composer

+## Versioning
+For transparency into our release cycle in striving to maintain backward compatibility, Ion-Auth is maintained under [the Semantic Versioning guidelines](http://www.semver.org).
+Sometimes we screw up. but we'll adhere to those rules whenever possible.

-###Relational DB Setup
+### Relational DB Setup
 We'll provide sql files, and also migrations.

-##Usage
+## Usage
 We'll include a nice example app.

-###Default Login
+### Default Login
 Username: admin@admin.com
 Password: password

-###Important
+### Important
 It is highly recommended that you use encrypted database sessions for security!

-###Optimization
+### Optimization
 It is recommended that you add your identity column as a unique index.